Information for Mentors

 Immediately after the Mentor/Mentee partnerships are created, Mentors have the opportunity to review the Mentees profile.

-Step 2: The ‘Partnership Agreement’ and preparing for the Mentoring
+Step 2: The ‘Partnership Agreement’ and preparing for the mentoring experience

-A Partnership Agreement template will be sent to the Mentor and Mentee.
+A partnership agreement template will be sent to the Mentor and Mentee.
 This lists a number of topics (examples are listed above) that may be of interest.
-There is also a wide range of resources in our 'Mentor Resource Guide' section to help structure the meetings.
+There are also a wide range of resources in our 'Mentor Resource Guide' section to help structure the meetings.

-Step 3: Connect and meet with the Mentor
+Step 3: Connect and meet with the Mentee

 At any stage throughout this process, Mentors can also contact the RMIT Mentoring team to help the mentoring experience.

 Here are some answers to questions you may have about the mentoring program.